James J. Nance: Community leadership roles

-In addition to his tenure on the board of CSU, Nance also served as a life trustee for Northwestern University, trustee for Ohio Wesleyan University and a trustee for University Hospitals of Cleveland, an affiliate of Case Western Reserve University.
+In addition to his tenure on the board of CSU, Nance also served as a life trustee for Northwestern University, a trustee for Ohio Wesleyan University and a trustee for University Hospitals of Cleveland, an affiliate of Case Western Reserve University.

 Personal life

 Nance married the former Laura Battelle in 1925; the couple had two children.
-Following Nance's retirement he maintained his principal residence in Chagrin Falls, Ohio.
+Following Nance's retirement he maintained his principal residence in Hunting Valley, Ohio.
 Mrs. Nance died in Michigan on October 26, 1977, at the age of 78.